 - Protocol overhead: Some additional traffic between the server and clients is necessary to establish and maintain a session.
 Depending on the underlying protocol, this traffic might include: Firebase Realtime Database's realtime protocol overhead, WebSocket overhead, and HTTP header overhead.
 Each time a connection is established, this overhead, combined with any SSL encryption overhead, contributes to the connection costs.
 Although this isn't a lot of bandwidth for a single request, it can be a substantial part of your bill if your payloads are tiny or you make frequent, short connections.

 - SSL encryption overhead: There is a cost associated with the SSL encryption overhead necessary for secure connections.
 On average, this cost is approximately 3.5KB for the initial handshake, and approximately tens of bytes for TLS record headers on each outgoing message.
 For most apps, this is a small percentage of your bill.
 However, this can become a large percentage if your specific case requires a lot of SSL handshakes.
 For example, devices that don't support TLS session tickets might require large numbers of SSL connection handshakes.

 - Firebase console data: Although this isn't usually a significant portion of Realtime Database costs, Firebase charges for data that you read and write from the Firebase console.

 Estimate your billed usage

-To see your current Realtime Database usage and estimate your bill, check the Usage tab in the Firebase console.
+To see your current Realtime Database connections and data usage, check the Usage tab in the Firebase console.
 You can check usage over the current billing period, the last 30 days, or the last 24 hours.

 Firebase shows usage statistics for the following metrics: